microsoft/semantic-kernel/README.md

 ### For Python:

 1. Go to the Quick start page [here](https://learn.microsoft.com/en-us/semantic-kernel/get-started/quick-start-guide?pivots=programming-language-csharp) and follow the steps to dive in.
-2. You'll need to ensure that you toggle to C# in the the Choose a programming lanugage table at the top of the page.
+2. You'll need to ensure that you toggle to C# in the the Choose a programming language table at the top of the page.
  ![csharpmap](https://learn.microsoft.com/en-us/semantic-kernel/media/pythonmap.png)

 ### For Java: